DomtronVox/NodeJSIRCBot/Plugin_Dev.md

-# Plugin API
-## Creating A Plugin
+# Creating A New Plugin
 A plugin should be in its own file in the folder bot/plugins, and should contain basic development information in comments near the top (i.e. description, author, and version).

-The plugin should be an object exported as "Plugin", and needs to take the bot object as it's first argument.
+The file should export a function named "Plugin".
+This function needs to take the bot object as it's first argument and a config file as its second(example below).
+The exported function should create any objects it needs to operate.

-    Plugin = exports.Plugin = function(bot){
+    exports.Plugin = function(bot, config){
-    this.init(bot)
+        new CoolObject(bot, config);
     };

     //methods go here
-    Plugin.prototype.init(bot){
+    CoolObject = function(bot, config){
         //initialization for the plugin.
-    //add listeners here also
+Set object variables here. this.awsome_variable = config.awsome_variable
+        this.polywogs = config.polywogs

+        //add listeners to the bot here. (see plugin API) bot.addListener("message", function(){console.log("a message!")})
     };

+# Plugin API
 ## Event Handling
-The bot object has an event emitter which can eimit the following events:
+The bot object inharets from the node.js event emitter object.
+This means plugins can attach event listeners to the bot object (as shown above).
+Plugins can also emit their own events.

+To handle events the plugin needs to add listeners to the bot object.

+    CoolObject = function(bot, config){
+        bot.addListener('message', this.onMsg);
+    };

+    CoolObject.prototype.onMsg = function(msg_object){
+        console.log('You have mail!");
+    };

+To emit your own event you must call bot.emit(event_name, arg1, arg2... argn).
+Avoid interfering with another plugin's emited events by using uniqe event names.

+    CoolObject.prototype.onMsg = function(msg_object){
+        bot.emit("MAIL!!", msg_object);
+    };

+## Events
+### Emited Events
+The following events are emited by the basic plugins included in this repository.

 * 'connected' - Emitted when a connection to a server is established.
 Passes one argument: the name of the server.
-* 'joined' - Emitted when an irc server is joined.
+* 'joined' - Emitted when an irc channel is joined.
 Passes two arguments: the server name and the channel name.
 * 'message' - Emitted when a message is received from a channel.
-Passes one argument: a message object that brakes down the information about the message.
-    * See the section 'Message Object'.
+Passes one argument: a message object that describes the message.
+See the section 'Apendix A - Message Object'.

-To handle events the plugin needs to add listeners to the bot object.

-    Plugin.prototype.init(bot){
-        bot.addListener('message', this.onMsg)
-    };

-    Plugin.prototype.onMsg = function(msg_object){
-        console.log('You have mail!")
-    };

-## Sending Data to the Server
-A plugin may need to send data or requests to the server.
-This can be done with:

-    bot.sendMessage(command, arg1, arg2..., callback)

-Where the command and all arguments are strings and the callback is an optional function.

-All the commands transmitted between the bot and the sever are defined in [RFC 1459](http://www.irchelp.org/irchelp/rfc/rfc.html) chapter [4 - Message Details](http://www.irchelp.org/irchelp/rfc/chapter4.html).
-However, I will provide a short list of relevant commands here.

-The list below follows the form:

-    COMMAND [param list 1] [param list 2].
-    Param lists are in the form [param1,param2...].
-    A parameter name or a param list with a '*' preceding it denotes a optional parameter (i.e. *param 1, *[param1, param2]).

-* NICK [new_nick] - Used to change the bots' nickname.
-* JOIN [chan1,*chan2...] \*[pass1,pass2...] - Used to join the specified channel.
-The pass params are only needed if the channel is protected.
-* PART [chan1,*chan2...] - Used to leave the given channels.
-* NAMES [chan1,*chan2...] - Ask for a list of users present in each channel given.

-So if you want the bot to join several channels you would:

-    bot.sendMessage('JOIN', '#linux', '#windows')
+### Events That Are Listened For
+The following events are listened for by the basic plugins included in this repository and will accomplish the described task(s).

+* No events as of yet.

+# Appendices
-## Message Object
+## Appendix A - Message Object
 A message object is passed to plugins every time a message is received from the server.
 The message object is a dictionary with 7 key/value pairs:

 * 'prefix' - The prefix encodes information about the message like the channel, the sever, command codes, and the user sending the message.
 I believe the contents of the prefix varies between irc networks.